Noir-Network/Noir_whitepaper/whitepaper-main/whitepaper-main/src/our_approach.md

 # Our Approach

-Nois Network aims to provide a safe and secure solution native to the IBC world and to provide the best possible user experience for a wide range of applications.
+Noir Network aims to provide a safe and secure solution native to the IBC world and to provide the best possible user experience for a wide range of applications.

-In contrast to other consensus algorithms, Tendermint-based blockchains do not need or provide randomness at block production layer.
-Therefore, for our first iteration, we are building our stack entirely on the application level of the chain (i.e. as a collection of smart contracts and offchain bots).
-This design decision makes it really easy for developers to use our technology since randomness can be consumed onchain only via the usage of a simple library.
+Tendermint-based blockchains do not require or supply randomization at the block production layer, in contrast to other consensus methods.
+Consequently, for our initial iteration, we are totally constructing our stack at the chain's application level (i.e., as a collection of smart contracts and off-chain bots).
+Because of this design choice, randomness can only be consumed on chain through the use of a simple library, making it incredibly simple for developers to use our technology.

-In the first iteration, Nois will use random beacons produced by the [drand] network, which is powered by a consortium of participants that generate randomness using multi-party computation.
-Each randomness is associated with a round and is delivered periodically, i.e. there is a bijective mapping between the drand round and the wallclock time.
-The randomness is based on a BLS threshold signatures schema, which produces unpredictable values that cannot be manipulated by any of the drand participants.
-The drand mainnet is instantiated by the [Legue of Entropy][loe], which has been operating it in production for more than two years.
-For example, Filecoin relies on drand for block production and its storage proofs.
+Noir will employ random beacons created by the random network in its initial implementation.
+This network is supported by a group of players who use multi-party computation to generate unpredictability.
+There is a bijective mapping between the random round and the wall clock time because each unpredictability is tied to a round and provided periodically.
+The randomness is based on a BLS threshold signature structure, which generates numbers that are unpredictable and cannot be changed by any of the participants in the randomness.
+The [Legue of Entropy] [loe], which created the dread mainnet, has been using it in production for more than two years.
+For instance, Filecoin uses drand for its storage proofs and block generation.

-Drand random beacons can be submitted to blockchains that perform BLS signature verification.
-This way, we can build a random oracle that securely brings randomness on chain.
-This method was [described and proven in 2020 for CosmWasm](https://medium.com/@simonwarta/when-your-blockchain-needs-to-roll-the-dice-ed9da121f590).
-A few months later, this proof of concept was turned into production by [Terrand](https://docs.terrand.dev/).
-BLS verification is a computationally heavy operation, but leveraging the strength of the Rust optimizer and Wasm's near native execution speed, drand beacons could be verified for less than $3 in gas fees on Terra.

 The next step in the evolution is to make drand beacons easily accessible by as many dapps as possible in a way that is easy to use and affordable.
 In an ideal world, a dapp developer would just do something like this: